hmofrad/CS1550/project4/README.md

 # FUSE: Filesystem in Userspace

 ## Fast Build Script (build.sh)
-A script for building FUSE on thoth.
+A script for building and testing FUSE only on thoth.
 For more information see project details at [here](http://people.cs.pitt.edu/~jmisurda/teaching/cs1550/2174/cs1550-2174-project4.htm).

 Login to thoth
  * ssh username@thoth.cs.pitt.edu